munificent/hauberk/note/2024-10-04 experience currency.md

 So you would roll a mage.
 Then in the game you luck out and stumble onto a necromancy spellbook so decide to specialize in that.
 After earning enough experience, you buy the necromancer subclass.
-That maybe makes it cheapear to learn necromancy spells.
+That maybe makes it cheaper to learn necromancy spells.
 Though if that's all it does, then once you've learned a bunch of those spells already, there's no reason to get the title.